admissible evidence

 Types of Admissible Evidence

-Witness testimony, including statements made by parties involved in the case or expert witnesses with specialized knowledge relevant to the issues at hand, is considered admissible evidence in Mexico.
-Witness credibility and the relevance of their testimony are crucial factors in determining its admissibility.
+Witness testimony, including statements from both parties involved in the case and expert witnesses with specialized knowledge, is a cornerstone of legal proceedings in Mexico.
+However, it’s not just about what is said but how it’s said.
+The credibility of the witness and the relevance of their testimony play crucial roles in determining its admissibility.

-Written or recorded materials, such as contracts, records, reports, and correspondence, are commonly presented as admissible evidence in Mexican courts.
-Documentary evidence must be authenticated and relevant to the case to be considered admissible.
+Written or recorded materials, such as contracts, official records, reports, and correspondence, are frequently used as admissible evidence in Mexican courts.
+To be considered valid, these documents must be properly authenticated and directly relevant to the case at hand.

 Physical Evidence